martineboh/marketplace/README.md

 ## Hosting locally

-- Every folder is a template / schema
+Every folder is a template / schema
-- Every folder contains [dbmate](https://github.com/amacneil/dbmate) migrations, so you can fork this repo and then continue to apply updates to your database as we make improvements.

 ## Keeping your database updated

-If you choose to use the migration files provided then you can continue to apply our updates to your own schema.

-1. Fork this repo.
-In the schema you are using:
-2. Modify the `.sample.env` file and rename it to `.env`
-3. Run `dbmate create`
-4. Run `dbmate up`
-5. Whenever there are updates, just pull the repo and run `dbmate up`.
+You can run a diff tool (like [migra](https://github.com/djrobstep/migra)) against your current database to generate a migration script.

 ## License